Aka-suvam/Law-proj/README.md

-This is made for practicig React.js
+This is made for practicig React.js  concpet

 run-these command to run this project
 --1)npm install----run this command to install all the node_module dependency